Windows Defender Will Not Turn on Windows 11/10/8/7

 Then go to Destination to choose the place where you need to save the backup.
 Here an external hard drive, USB drive, NAS, etc. can be available.

-Step 3: After finishing all the selections, click Back up Now button to start the backup operation.
+Step 3: After finishing all the selections, click the Back Up Now button to start the backup operation.

 In addition, you can take full advantage of the Sync feature to synchronize your important files.
 This tutorial – How to Sync Folders Windows 10 to External Drive?
 3 Tools Are Here shows you detailed operating steps.